Who Should Be Listed as Named Drivers

 Adding Teenage Drivers to Your Policy

 Teen drivers present unique considerations due to their high accident risk and the significant premium increases they generate.
 Making informed decisions about when and how to add teenage drivers can save thousands of dollars while ensuring proper coverage.
-For a deeper dive on this topic, see our guides on teen driver insurance costs and discounts and car insurance for young adults.
+For details on permit-stage coverage, see our guide on car insurance for learner's permit holders.

 When You Must Add Teen Drivers